tmarsteel/jcli/docs/detailed.md

 # Configuring the parser with XML

+### Preface
+This document uses the phrases MUST, MUST NOT, SHOULD, SHOULD NOT and MAY in the same way they are used in RFC documents.

+The XML configuration is parsed by the class `com.tmarsteel.jcli.validator.configuration.XMLValidatorConfigurator`.
+Before actually parsing and applying a configuration to an instance of `com.tmarsteel.jcli.validation.Validator` several options can be set to extend the functionality.

+---

-The root-element of the config xml MUST be an `<cli>`-Tag.
+The root-element of the configuration xml MUST be a `<cli>`-Tag.
 It includes all definitions of flags, options and arguments and their possible values and validation information.
 A quick example:

 ```xml
 <xml version="1.0">